-Christ Church Academy will raise parents' awareness of internet safety in letters or other communications home, and in information via our website.
+Christ Church Academy will raise parents' awareness of internet safety in letters or other communications home, including class do - jo, Facebook and twitter and in information via our website.
 This policy will also be shared with parents.
 We will let parents know: